Feature Story: The NEW Kind of Drainage Tile in Illinois

 Not Just Another Meeting

 Gloria realized that water, rainfall, and wet and dry soil conditions had always decided every single thing on the farm for long enough.
-“I liked the idea of creating a plan that let us manage all the water rather than the water always managing us,” she says.
+“I liked the idea of creating a plan that let us manage all the water rather than the water always managing us,” she said.

 In addition to giving more management options, water held in tiles and in the soil profile holds on to nitrates - making them available for use by crop roots or for allowing water to naturally denitrify while held captive in the field.
 Either way, fewer excess nitrates and damaging nutrients from subsurface drains are transferred to surface waters like drainage ways, ditches, creeks and tributaries where they are carried off to other locations in the watershed.
 Both these ideas appealed to Gloria.
 She was eager to make it happen.